Siphoncloud/siphon-wordpress/README.md

 No. However if you wish to actually filter any traffic you must have an active filter in your Siphon dashboard.

-= Where can I get my .php file for uploading? =
+= Where can I get my filter file for uploading? =

 Navigate to your Siphon Traffic Filter dashboard and find the filter that you want to use, click the download button.
-The .php file that you need is inside the downloaded zip file.

 == Changelog ==

+= 1.7.0 =
+* Added automatic double verify javascript inclusion
+* Updated this readme file to be more accurate

 = 1.6.7 =
 * Changed hook point to work better with newer themes